 No business on Earth can make every customer happy.
 Different people and different demographics might have vastly different ideas of what makes an excellent customer experience.
 But the best brands win by honing in on how they can exceed expectations for a target persona.

 To build a target persona, look at some of the most loyal customers that you’ve had in the past.
 You can do this by talking to customers on the phone or sending out surveys.
 Once you have this information, see what kind of characteristics these customers have in common.
-Afterwards, you can tailor your customer experience for customers with these characteristics.
+Afterward, you can tailor your customer experience for customers with these characteristics.
 For example, a real estate business might find they are best at serving younger clients who are looking for their first house.
 In this case, the business might excel by providing educational content about exploring the housing market for the first time.

 Offer an omnichannel experience

 Remember, consistency is key.
 Whether a customer is contacting one of your locations through phone, email, text, or Facebook Messenger, they are expecting the same experience.
 A poor experience on one of these channels might tarnish your reputation in a customer’s eyes forever.
 According to Salesforce, 47% of customers stop buying from businesses after a negative experience.

 Offering an omnichannel experience is almost impossible without having the right tools in place.
 With all the different channels that customers and prospects can contact you from, it’s very easy for queries to be missed.
 A platform like Birdeye can help you stay on top of all text messaging software and ensure that no matter what channel a customer contacts you from, they’re responded to in a timely manner.

 Regularly collect customer feedback